 - The Path Name property allows you to modify the directory in which the log will be saved.
 By default, the log is saved in a directory named after the log's own name.
 If you rename a log but wish to retain the associated data, use this property to override the default directory. - The Update Type property allows the user to choose between Continuous Sample and Triggered Snapshot data collection. - The Update Rate property is used to indicate how often Crimson will take a sample of the data items to be logged.
 Although a decimal place can be entered, sampling is only accurate to 200ms.
 The fastest sample rate is one second, but note that using such a high rate will produce very large amounts of data.
 All of the tags in the log will be sampled at the same rate. - The Each File Holds property is used in conjunction with the Update Rate property to determine how often a new data file will be created.
 When in Continuous Sample mode, this is the number of samples that will be included in each log file.
 Typically, this value is set such that each log file contains a sensible amount of data.
 For example, the log shown above is configured to use a new log file each day.
 When in Triggered Snapshot mode, each file will only contain as many samples as were logged as a result of the given trigger within the time frame between new log files.
 Each new log file is given a different name. - The Retain At Most property is used to indicate how many log files will be kept on the memory card before the oldest file is deleted.
 This property should be set to allow whatever is consuming the logged information to extract the data from the Crimson device before the information is deleted.
-The log shown above is configured to retain a week's worth of data. - The Allow Comments property is used to enable or disable the addition of comments to the data log via the LogComment() function.
+The log shown above is configured to retain a week's worth of data. - The Allow Comments property is used to enable or disable the addition of comments to the data log via the LogComment () function.
 Refer to the Reference Guide for details of how this function can be used.

 - The Merge Events property is active when the Allow Comments property is set to Yes.
 The Merge Events property allows event associated with the logger tags and those in the Monitor List to be merged into the data log.
 Such events will still be logged in the events file. - The Apply Signatures property is used to control the addition of cryptographic signatures to the log.
-See below for more information on these signatures and how they can be used to ensure the log integrity is maintained. - The Include in Batch property is used to include or exclude this log from the batch logging system.
+See below for more information on these signatures and how they can be used to ensure the log integrity is maintained. - The Storage Device property is used to control the storage location for your data log files.
+For FlexEdge models, a value of Default will store files to the internal memory, Thumb Drive will store to a USB Memory Stick if installed, and Extended will store to memory card. - The Include in Batch property is used to include or exclude this log from the batch logging system.
 See below for information on how batch logging operates. - The Log Enable property is used to allow or inhibit logging.
 If the entered expression is true, logging will be enabled.
 If the expression is false, logging will be disabled.
 If no expression is entered, logging will be enabled by default. - The Log Trigger property is active when the Update Type property is set to Triggered Snapshot.
 The Log Trigger property is used to set the event that initiates taking a snapshot of current data points.